 San Carlo History

-San Carlo is a ‘not-for-profit’ organization governed by a Board of Directors.
+San Carlo is a not-for-profit organization governed by a Board of Directors.

-In 2010 the Scalabrinian Congregation transferred the ownership of the San Carlo Homes for the Aged Ltd (San Carlo).
+In 2010, the Scalabrinian Congregation transferred the ownership of bed licenses to San Carlo Homes for the Aged Ltd (San Carlo).
 San Carlo remains a not-for-profit organisation governed by a Board of Directors including the Provincial from the Missionaries of St Charles (Scalabrinian Fathers).

 The work at San Carlo continues to meet the needs of our Aged Italian Community and does so with the support of the Missionary Sisters of St Anthony Mary Claret (Claretian Sisters).